imapsync/imapsync/README.md

                            \Deleted, then messages are really deleted with an EXPUNGE IMAP command.
-If expunging after each message slows down too much the sync then use --noexpungeaftereach to speed up.
+If expunging after each message slows down too much the sync then use --noexpungeaftereach to speed up, expunging will then be done only twice per folder, one at the beginning and one at the end of a folder sync.

      --expunge1          : Expunge messages on host1 just before syncing a folder.
                            Expunge is done per folder.
                            Expunge aims is to really delete messages marked deleted.
-                           An expunge is also done after each message copied if option --delete1 is set.
+                           An expunge is also done after each message copied if option --delete1 is set (unless --noexpungeaftereach).

      --noexpunge1        : Do not expunge messages on host1.

      --delete1emptyfolders : Deletes empty folders on host1, INBOX excepted.
                              Useful with --delete1 since what remains on host1 is only what failed to be synced.

      --delete2           : Delete messages in host2 that are not in host1 server.
 Useful for backup or pre-sync.
+                           --delete2 implies --uidexpunge2

      --delete2duplicates : Delete messages in host2 that are duplicates.
                            Works only without --useuid since duplicates are detected with an header part of each message.